-At the center of Cyprien Galliard's show at MoMA PS1, which closed yesterday, is a piece called "Artefacts."
-The 32-year-old artist-documentarian, famous for his film "Desniansky Raion," which is also on view, takes over a large dark room to project languid washed out clips of contemporary Iraqi.
+At the center of Cyprien Galliard's show at MoMA PS1 is a 2011 piece called "Artefacts."
+In it, the 32-year-old artist-documentarian (famous for his film "Desniansky Raion") takes over a large dark room to project languid washed out clips of contemporary Iraqi.
 There are shots of its abandoned buildings, hands holding up pieces of ancient artifacts found in the sand, camouflaged figures patrolling with machine guns, green laser beams on broken walls, all flickering out of a giant 35mm film projector that sits at the other end of the room like a disused weapon.

 These are interspersed with video of the Ishtar Gate, the eighth gate that King Nebuchadnezzar II ordered for the inner city of Babylon in 575 BC.
 Once one of the world's fabled wonders, and made of blue-glazed brick with rows of golden, bas-relief chimera and wild cows, it was unearthed by German archeologists in the 1930s and sent to Berlin, where its lived, at the Pergamom Museum, ever since.
 The anodyne gallery walls provide an uncanny milieu for the ancient wonder, which is sort of the key to the whole work: everything eventually comes to an end, if not subsumed by sand then homeless under halogen track lights.